Skip to main content

 If you are unsure whether you are "subrecipient" or a "beneficiary," please read this FAQ: What is the difference between a "beneficiary" and a "subrecipient"? and if you are still unsure, then reach out to the Agency, Department or entity that awarded the funds to your town/city/village.

 The Point of Contact for Reporting is the primary contact for receiving official Treasury notifications about reporting on the SLFRF award, including alerts about upcoming reporting, requirements, and deadlines.
-The Point of Contact for Reporting is responsible for completing the SLFRF reports.
+The Point of Contact for Reporting is responsible for completing the SLFRF reports however this role does not have the authority to "certify and submit" reports.
+Only the Authorized Representative for Reporting can "certify and submit" reports.

 ARPA funds must be obligated by December 31, 2024.
 Any funds not obligated by this date must be returned to Treasury.